World War II casualties of the Soviet Union: Estimates of losses by individual Republics

 The contemporary nations that were formerly Soviet Republics dispute Krivosheev's analysis.
 In a live broadcast of 16 December 2010, A Conversation with Vladimir Putin, he maintained that the Russian Federation had suffered the greatest proportional losses in World War II—70 percent of the total.
 Official estimates by the former republics of the USSR claim military casualties exceeding those of Krivosheev's report by 3.5 times.
 It is claimed by the website sovsekretno.ru that there are no Memory Books published in the USSR, Russia and the other contemporary republics in the 80s and 90s listing casualties of 25 percent of the draft or less, but there are many Memory Books with 50 per cent and more with some telling us of a 70, 75, 76 and up to 79 per cent mortality rate among the conscripted.

 (A) The Ukrainian authorities and historians ardently dispute these figures.
-They put the military casualties alone may be estimated as exceeding 7 million, according to the final volume of the Ukrainian book "In the memory of posterity" and research of V. E. Korol, writes an American (former Soviet) Doctor of History Vilen Lyulechnik.
+Military casualties alone may be estimated as exceeding 7 million, according to the final volume of the Ukrainian book "In the memory of posterity" and research of V. E. Korol, writes an American (former Soviet) Doctor of History Vilen Lyulechnik.
 Former President of Ukraine Victor Yanukovych maintains that Ukraine has lost more than 10 million lives during the Second World War.

-(B) According to a Belorussian military historian, Doctor of History, professor V. Lemeshonok, the Belorussian military casualties, including partisans and underground group members, exceed 682,291.
+(B) According to Belarusian military historian, Doctor of Historical Sciences, Professor Vladimir Lemeshonok, Belarusian military casualties exceed 682,000, including over 600,000 frontline soldiers, as well as 44,791 partisans and 37,500 underground fighters.

 (C) The Memory Book of Tatarstan Government contains names of about 350,000 inhabitants of the republic, mostly Tatars.

 (D) Israeli historian Yitzhak Arad maintains that about 200,000 Soviet Jews or 40 per cent of all draft were killed in battles or captivity — the highest percentage of all nations of the USSR.

 (E) Kazakhstan estimates its military casualties at 601,029.

 (F) Armenians estimate their military casualties at over 300,000.

 (G) Georgians also estimate their military casualties at over 300,000.

-(I) Among the others Azerbaijanis claim military casualties of 300,000, Bashkirs of about 300,000, Mordvas of 130,000 and Chuvashes of 106,470.
-But one of the most tragic figures comes from a Far Eastern republic of Yakutia and its small nation.
-37,965 citizens, mostly Yakuts, or 60.74 per cent of 62,509 drafted have not returned home with 7,000 regarded missing.
+(I) Among the others, Azerbaijanis claim military casualties of 300,000, Bashkirs of about 300,000, Mordvas of 130,000 and Chuvashes of 106,470.
+But one of the most tragic figures comes from the Far Eastern republic of Yakutia and its small nation.
+37,965 citizens, mostly Yakuts, or 60.74 per cent of 62,509 drafted did not return home with 7,000 regarded missing.
 About 69,000 died of severe famine in the republic.
 This nation could not restore its population even under 1959 census.
 The record breaking estimates of 700,000 military casualties out of a total 1,25 million Turkmenian citizens (with slightly less than 60 per cent being Turkmens) are attributed to the late President of Turkmenistan Saparmurat Niyazov.
 Historians do not regard them as being trustworthy.